|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

 tubuli or fibers or accumulation of various fibrils, which were even able to group

-together and form into a homogeneous structure or corpus (synnemata) to create fruiting
+together and form into a homogeneous structure or corpus (synnemata) to create kind of fruiting

-Also present were the liquid or semi-liquid protoplasm, spores and individual cysts or bubbles, sporangia, snail, slugs or worm and as well insect-like structures.
+Also present were the liquid or semi-liquid protoplasm, blebs, spore-like and individual cysts or bubbles, sporangia, and as well insect-like structures.

 Left picture: Protoplasm bubble on skin - Right and lower pictures: Mycelium-like fiber bundles

-This picture below shows a typical black fiber or hyphae which is the base form perhaps the wildlife form.
+This picture below shows a typical black filament or hyphae which is the base form perhaps the wildlife form.

 Which is foundable almost everywhere now, e.g. in humans, animals, food, water and so on...

 These fiber structures also released their protoplasm or secretion between these fiber bundles (black specks) to fill up the empty spaces between them. (note photos below)

 Accumulation of various fibrils soaked in their secretion